Greater Rosario: Transportation

 The metropolitan area is also a node of national and international transportation.
 Major roads and highways sprout from Rosario's Avenida de Circunvalación, originally a city-encircling two-way avenue.
 National Route 11 goes north through the towns already mentioned and towards the provincial capital, Santa Fe; the General Estanislao López Highway provides a faster direct path.
 To the south, National Route 9 crosses the provincial border and the Industrial Corridor continues up to San Nicolás de los Arroyos, province of Buenos Aires.
 Route 9 also runs west through Santa Fe and towards Córdoba.
 In addition, a national highway is being built, ultimately to reach the Córdoba City.
 To the east, the metropolis communicates with the neighboring Entre Ríos (and from there Uruguay and Brazil) through the Rosario-Victoria Bridge, opened in 2003.

+Long-distance passenger trains are operated by Trenes Argentinos along the General Bartolomé Mitre Railway between Retiro Mitre Station in Buenos Aires and Rosario Norte Station via Rosario Sur Station.
+Trains leave once per day in each direction and take approximately 6 and a half hours to travel the 315 km distance.

-Much of the agricultural exports of the north of Argentina go overseas through the ports of the Greater Rosario on the Paraná, the Port of Rosario and Puerto General San Martín being the most important ones.
+Much of the agricultural exports of the north of Argentina go overseas through the ports of the Greater Rosario on the Paraná River, the Port of Rosario and Puerto General San Martín being the most important ones.